 The fix is keyset pagination.
 Instead of "give me rows 100,001 through 100,020 by count," ask "give me the next 20 rows after this specific ID."
 The query references the primary key (or any unique index), which Postgres can seek to directly:

--- Next page, where $last_id is the id of the last row on the previous page:
+-- First page: SELECT id, title, created_at FROM posts ORDER BY id DESC LIMIT 20; -- Next page, where $last_id is the id of the last row on the previous page: SELECT id, title, created_at FROM posts WHERE id < $last_id ORDER BY id DESC LIMIT 20;

 Every page takes the same constant time regardless of depth, because every page is an index seek followed by twenty sequential reads.